Dotneteer/kliveide/docs/_posts/documents/2019-01-01-main-features.md

 declare a loop.
 All of the `.defb`, `DEFB`, `.db`, `DB` (and a few other) tokens can be used for defining byte data.
 The `.endw` and `WEND` tokens can close a WHILE-loop.
 * __Z80 Preprocessor__.
 With preprocessor directives, you can carry out conditional compilation and include other source files.
-You can inject symbols for debug time and run time compilations separately. *In __SpectNetIde__ you can use powerful macros, too, notheless, they are not preprocessor constructs (see below)*.
+You can inject symbols for debug time and run time compilations separately. *In __Klive__ you can use powerful macros, too, notheless, they are not preprocessor constructs (see below)*.
 * __Fast compilation__.
 Of course, it depends on the code, but the compiler can emit code for about 8.000 source code lines per second.